 At Rutgers University, a student is accepted into the Ph.D. program in Anthropology on the basis of an outstanding undergraduate record; the promise of making an outstanding contribution to the field; creativity and focus of the student's proposed dissertation research, and because her/his interests match well the expertise of one or more members of the Graduate Faculty in Anthropology.
 Students interested in joining our community of scholars are encouraged to contact any individual faculty members with whom they would be interested in working to discuss their potential fit with the program prior to applying.
 The links below contain additional information that may be of use to you as you consider applying to Rutgers Anthropology.
 Be sure to visit the Current Graduate Students page as well for more detailed information about the program.

 As of Fall 2019, Ph.D. program in Anthropology (both CITE and HES programs) no longer will consider or require GREs to be submitted with the application.
+Thus, you do not need to take gthe test or submit test results.

 Application deadlines for the Ph.D. program in Anthropology the fall term are January 9 of each year.
 Students requesting financial aid or university funding packages must apply by January 9.